 - May continue to send written notice to the parents to demonstrate the provision of reasonable efforts, or may continue to make efforts to locate a parent's address if previously unknown;

-- Documents the circumstances necessitating fewer face to face visits, i.e. an incarcerated or out of state parent, if monthly contact with biological families is not possible;
+- Documents the circumstances necessitating fewer face-to-face visits, i.e. an incarcerated or out of state parent, if monthly contact with biological families is not possible; and

-- Enters a new case plan with the goal of adoption in TWIST and begins work on the 161 packet so that the regional attorney may proceed with filing the termination of parental rights petition, oncea waiver of reasonable efforts is ordered.
+- Enters a new case plan with the goal of adoption in TWIST and begins work on the DSS-161 Request for Involuntary Termination of Parental Rights packet so that the regional attorney may proceed with filing the TPR petition, once a waiver of reasonable efforts is ordered.